FrederikTobner/Cellox/README.md

 ## Dependencies

-Cellox is written in C, using the C99 standard and only depends on the C standard libary, so give it a try!.
+Cellox is written in C, using the C99 standard and only depends on the C standard libary, so give it a try!

 [CMake](https://cmake.org/) is used for building within the whole project.